The official blog of the Lung Institute.

 Question 3: What are the benefits?

 Stem cell therapy works based on the principle that these cells can promote the healing of organs.
-As a result, stem cells are able to restore and maintain health in individuals who meet certain criteria when it comes to their lung disease.
 There are many patients who have been treated at the Lung Institute who have reaped the benefits of stem cell therapy.
 Hear the benefits directly from them in their own words.

 Question 4: Are there any risks or drawbacks?